nerdflation/nerdflation.github.com/design/iteration-plan.markdown

    used to communicate with the client.

-2. **Prototype** A functioning artifact, crude and massively incomplete, built to throw away, but demonstrating one or more major, user-visible desiderata.
+2. **Prototype** A functioning artifact, crude and massively incomplete, built to be thrown away, but demonstrating one or more major, user-visible desiderata.

     A prototype should be focused on one of these goals: